 Consequences for Failing to Disclose

-A failure of a required participant to participate in the AAOS Orthopaedic Disclosure Program will result in the participant being asked not to participate in the AAOS CME program, the AAOS governance group, as editor-in-chief or on an editorial board and AAOS guideline development workgroups.
-The most current version of the AAOS Policy for a Fellow or Member Who Fails to Disclose Conflicts of Interest When Required shall govern all actions taken under this provision.
+A failure of a required participant to participate in the AAOS Orthopaedic Disclosure Program will result in the participant being asked not to participate in the AAOS CME program, the AAOS governance group, as editor-in-chief or on an editorial board and AAOS clinical practice guidelines, appropriate use criteria and performance measures development workgroups.
+The most current version of the AAOS Policy for a Fellow or Member Who Fails to Disclose Conflicts of Interest When Required shall govern all actions taken under this provision..

 Public Disclosure of AAOS Orthopaedic Disclosure Program Information

 The information in the AAOS Orthopaedic Disclosure Program shall be available to the public and to other AAOS Fellows and Members.
-In addition, a list of all participants in the AAOS CME program, AAOS governance group or AAOS guideline development workgroup, along with their disclosures, will be included in all meeting materials.
+In addition, a list of all participants in the AAOS CME program, AAOS governance group or AAOS clinical practice guidelines, appropriate use criteria and performance measures development workgroups, along with their disclosures, will be included in all meeting materials.

 Disclosure of Potential Conflicts of Interests at AAOS Governance Meetings